Best Of

 Best no-frills high-yield savings account

-Marcus offers a straightforward high-yield savings account from a trusted bank.
-No gimmicks, no minimum balance, and competitive APY.
-The simplicity is the appeal.
+Marcus keeps it simple: a high-yield savings account from a big bank, no minimum balance, no fees, and a solid APY.
+Nothing fancy, nothing confusing.
+That simplicity is exactly the point.

 Pros